shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 #### Point of view

-- **1st** -  I / Me / My | Character is telling the story. connection, access to thoughts. share emotions, strong characterization but: restricted to one character, difficult .filter words to show perspective of character
+- **1st** -  I / Me / My - Character is telling the story. connection, access to thoughts. share emotions, strong characterization but: restricted to one character, difficult .filter words to show perspective of character
-- **2nd** -  You / Your | Narrator speak to the reader.
+- **2nd** -  You / Your - Narrator speak to the reader.
-- **3rd** -  She / He Her / His | External narrator is telling the story.
+- **3rd** -  She / He Her / His - External narrator is telling the story.

 #### Narrator

-Commentator/Interviewer
+Commentator / Interviewer

 ||||
 |---|---|---|